Embraer S.A. [ERJ] stock Upgrade by Morgan Stanley analyst, price target now $23

 Morgan Stanley have made an estimate for Embraer S.A. shares, keeping their opinion on the stock as Overweight, with their previous recommendation back on January 20, 2022.
 While these analysts kept the previous recommendation, UBS raised their target price from $16 to $24.
 The new note on the price target was released on November 11, 2021, representing the official price target for Embraer S.A. stock.
 Previously, the target price had yet another raise to $23, while Goldman analysts kept a Buy rating on ERJ stock.
 On June 11, 2021, analysts increased their price target for ERJ shares from 8 to 20.

 Embraer S.A.
-[ERJ] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -4.35.
-With this latest performance, ERJ shares dropped by -15.11% in over the last four-week period, additionally sinking by -3.22% over the last 6 months – not to mention a rise of 117.43% in the past year of trading.
+[ERJ] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -2.11.
+With this latest performance, ERJ shares dropped by -18.26% in over the last four-week period, additionally plugging by 0.70% over the last 6 months – not to mention a rise of 106.45% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and Embraer S.A.
 [ERJ] shares currently have an operating margin of -3.64 and a Gross Margin at +12.25.
 Embraer S.A.’s Net Margin is presently recorded at -18.41.